millipedes/Advent-of-Code-2023/day01/problem_description.md

 What is the sum of all of the calibration values?

 Both parts of this puzzle are complete!
-They provide two gold stars: :star:
+They provide two gold stars :star:
 :star: